Comments Off on Rogue Anonymous Member Takes Responsibility For Downing The Ship Of Pirate Bay0LikeLike 2,246

 The infamous collective of 6 people who became famous last year for websites in which they’ve hacked as well as companies may be back.
 Or may not be, matters whom you talk to.
 LulzSec because famous quickly via Twitter for hacking into the likes of Fox’s TV shows and reveling the contestants before the X-Factor even aired.
 Along with hacks like PBS and others.
 However, in the last couple of weeks everything seemed to have ended with their “leader” Sabu, who was outed as a FBI informant.

-YouTube remotely accesses the camera on your tablet or phone
+Comments Off on YouTube remotely accesses the camera on your tablet or phone1LikeLike 10,069

 According to a “security expert” YouTube can remotely access the camera on your tablet or phone reports Read Write Web via The London Times (paywall).
 The reason I even paid attention to this was the fact that it was found at the bottom of the article and was mentioned in passing.
 If this were truly the case, would this not be the headline?
 With all the discussions of privacy and contacts happening lately certainly this would make waves with different government agencies.
 This is a very serious accusation to make and yet there is no solid evidence to support this claim; actually the “evidence” provided by the “security expert” uses the description found in the permission description (read below).